muimui3/ocpkvm/myreadme.md

     openshift-install wait-for install-complete

-When the installation is complete, messages similar to the following messages will be displayed:
+When the installation is completed, messages similar to the following will be displayed:

     INFO Waiting up to 30m0s for the cluster at https://api.test.os.fisc.lab:6443 to initialize...
     INFO Waiting up to 10m0s for the openshift-console route to be created...